Archignat

 Archignat (/fr/; Archinhac) is a commune in the Allier department in the Auvergne-Rhône-Alpes region of central France.

-The inhabitants of the commune are known as Archignacois or Archignacoises.
+The inhabitants of the commune are known as Archignacois or Archignacoises in French.

 Geography

 Archignat is located some 12 km west by north-west of Montluçon and 6 km east of Treignat.
 Access to the commune is by the D916 road from Montluçon in the east passing through the heart of the commune and the village and continuing to Boussac in the west.
 There are also the D150 road from the village to Chambérat in the north, the D309 road from the village to the south, the D148 road going west to Saint-Sauvier, and the D150 road going south-west towards Saint-Martinien.
 The railway from Montluçon passes through the commune with a station just south of the village.
 Apart from two forests in the north-west and south, the commune is entirely farmland.

 La Magieure river passes through the commune from west to east passing south of the village with the Ruisseau du Liat flowing from the south into it forming part of the eastern border of the commune.
 La Meuzelle river forms part of the northern border of the commune flowing north-east.

 The highest point in the Arrondissement of Montluçon is located in the commune at a place called Signal de l'Age (Signal of the Ages) (572 m).
 From here, on a clear day, the towers of Bourges Cathedral to the north and the Chaîne des Puys and the Monts Dore to the south can be seen.